 Human Capital Committee

 Through 2016 the Business Council undertook a broad assessment and fresh research on Human Capital policy, programs and approaches to meet the labour market needs of today and tomorrow.
-In anticipation of the increasingly complex and competitive marketplace for talent and the changing needs of large and mid-sized employers, we will be launching in Q2 a new Human Capital Committee to inform governments on the priorities and needs of employers and ensure BC has the right people, in the right numbers at the right place and time with the appropriate skills sets.
-This committee will look at strategic policy issues related to immigration, education, work-integrated learning and credentialing.
+In anticipation of the increasingly complex and competitive marketplace for talent and the changing needs of large and mid-sized employers, we launched a new Human Capital Committee to inform governments on the priorities and needs of employers and ensure BC has the right people, in the right numbers at the right place and time with the appropriate skills sets.
+This committee looks at strategic policy issues related to immigration, education, work-integrated learning and credentialing.

 Indigenous Affairs and Reconciliation

-In 2017, this committee will primarily focus on two areas.
+This committee is currently focused on two areas.
 The first is the policy areas related to the UN Declaration, and specifically on ‘free, prior and informed consent’ and its implications for capital markets, investment, and First Nations in the face of Canadian law, precedent and expectations.

-The second focus will be on the execution of the Business Council’s 2016 MOU with the Assembly of First Nations through the Champions table of Chiefs and CEOS.
+The second focus is the execution of the Business Council’s 2016 MOU with the Assembly of First Nations through the Champions' table of Chiefs and CEOS.
 This will require the committee to support, through working tables, the priorities of sustainable economic development, capacity building and the development of policy to enable reconciliation and greater certainty.
-One initiative that members will be asked to consider is a First Nations’ Intern Leadership program in which up to 20 firms per year will hire a First Nations graduate to build their knowledge and experience in business and within a sector(s).
-The program will be managed by Vancouver Island University along with the Business Council and BCAFN.
+One initiative that members are asked to consider is a First Nations’ Intern Leadership program in which up to 20 firms per year hire an Indigenous graduate to build their knowledge and experience in business and within a sector(s).
+The program is managed by Vancouver Island University along with the Business Council and BCAFN.

 Innovation and Productivity